AngleProtocol/angle-docs/README.md

 ## 🏅 Introduction to Angle

-Angle is a decentralized, capital efficient and over-collateralized stablecoin protocol composed of smart contracts mostly deployed on the Ethereum blockchain.
+Angle is a decentralized, capital efficient and over-collateralized stablecoin protocol composed of smart contracts running on open blockchains.
 The protocol was launched in November 2021 and you can start using it at [app.angle.money](https://app.angle.money).

 It can be used to issue stablecoins, called agTokens, that are pegged to a specific value.
 This means that these tokens are designed to mirror the value of the asset they are pegged to.

-Angle has started with agEUR, a Euro (EUR - €) stablecoin on Ethereum mainnet.
+Angle has started with agEUR, a Euro (EUR - €) stablecoin.

 On top of its stablecoin product, Angle protocol also offers to its users ways to: